sigmie/docs.sigmie.com/src/pages/docs/api/search.md

 Once you have set up your **Index** and a **Search** for your Index, you can start sending HTTP requests containing user **Queries**, and receive matched **Hits**.

+{% callout type="info" title="Index Searches" %}
+Every time an new Index is created there is also a new Search with the same name making the Index directly Searchable.
+{% /callout %}

 This is the Search Endpoint for your Sigmie Application.

 | Method | Path                    |